riddles-are-us/zkwasm-automata/README.md

 ## Introduction

 The template offers a timer-based mining system that ensures the fair distribution of points (rewards).
-The entire system operates within the ZKWASM virtual machine, which functions as a trustless REST service (Layer 3), providing mining results along with their cryptographic proofs to the target blockchain (Layer 1 or Layer 2).
+The entire system operates within the ZKWASM virtual machine, which functions as a trustless REST service (Layer 3), providing mining results along with their cryptographic proofs to the target blockchain (Layer 1 or Layer 2), for example, BNB Chain.

 In this system, players manage their miners (robots) by assigning them cards (activities).
 Each activity lasts a few minutes, and upon completion, it generates different types of resources at the cost of other resources.
 The player's objective is to strategically manage a team of robots, optimizing their activities to produce the maximum amount of the target resource.